 The only downside to this is that the number of transactions moving money from one savings account back to a checking account is limited to 6 per month.
 This hasn’t been an issue for us since we normally only use the sinking funds once or at most twice in a single month.
 If you are saving in a sinking fund in an online account it should probably be for thinks you aren’t spending on frequently.
 If you are spending in the category often it might just need to be a cash envelope category in your budget.

-Why do I use Capital One 360 for my sinking funds?
+What bank do I use for my sinking funds?

-I share my referral link in this post because I’ve been a customer for over a decade now and I’ve only had good experiences with the account.
-The customer service has always been excellent, there are no overdraft or gotcha fees, and moving money is quick and easy.
+I’ve been a customer for over a decade now.
+I’ve only had good experiences with the account and Capital One in general.
+The customer service has always been excellent.
+There are no overdraft or gotcha fees.
+And for sinking funds moving money is quick and easy.

 How to include sinking funds in your budget